hankst69/Chirp_Radtel-RT-950-Pro/.agent_guidance/NEW_DEVELOPER_QUICKSTART.md

-# CHIRP Driver Development Quickstart (UTF‑8, Combined)

-This combined quickstart merges our training manual with the latest lessons from the RT‑950 Pro effort.
-The original file existed in a legacy encoding and has been replaced with this UTF‑8 version.

-## Contents
-- Fundamentals and architecture
-- Reverse‑engineering workflow
-- Implementation outline (features, sync_in/out, memory mapping)
-- Testing strategy
-- Practical patterns validated on RT‑950 Pro
-- Monolith build workflow

-## Fundamentals (very short)
-- A CHIRP driver is a `CloneModeRadio` subclass that declares features, converts between the radio’s binary image and `chirp_common.Memory`, and implements `sync_in/sync_out`.
-- UI shows progress when the driver reports `chirp_common.Status` updates via `self.status_fn(status)`.

-## Implementation outline
-- `get_features()`: set `memory_bounds`, `valid_bands`, `valid_modes`, steps, tone/DTCS support, etc.
-- `sync_in()`: serial handshake → read blocks → build `RadioImage` → `self._mmap = memmap.MemoryMapBytes(raw)`.
-- `sync_out()`: build raw payload from `RadioImage` → write blocks (verify ACKs).
-- `get_memory()/set_memory()`: translate between `RadioImage` channel structures and `chirp_common.Memory`.

-## Testing checklist
-- Round‑trip decode/encode of sections (unit tests where feasible).
-- Minimal on‑radio writes first; re‑read and compare.
-- CSV import/export works; no exporter errors.

-## Practical Patterns (from RT‑950 Pro)

-1) CSV DtcsCode defaults
-- CSV exporter validates `DtcsCode`/`RxDtcsCode` even when `tmode` is blank.
-- Initialize non‑DTCS rows to the first valid DCS code: `chirp_common.DTCS_CODES[0]` (023).
-- If `tmode == 'DTCS'` but either code is 0, normalize to OFF when applying back to the channel.

-2) UI progress updates
-- Before cloning: `status = chirp_common.Status(); status.cur=0; status.max=total; status.msg='Cloning from/to radio…'; self.status_fn(status)`.
-- Per block: increment `status.cur`; call `self.status_fn(status)`.
-- If block loops live in a transport helper, expose `progress_cb(done, total, phase)` and adapt in the driver to `Status`.

-3) Serial timeout floor
-- Avoid spurious “Serial read timed out” after a successful clone by raising the floor in the transport constructor to 3.0s when the serial object has unset/too‑low timeouts.
+# CHIRP Driver Development Training Manual

+## 1. Introduction

+### Purpose of this guide
+This manual guides junior engineers through the end-to-end process of creating a new CHIRP-compatible driver for an unfamiliar radio.
+It explains background concepts, recommended workflows, tools, and best practices, enabling you to work safely and confidently when faced with unknown radio hardware.

+### Audience and prerequisites
+- Junior software engineers or hobbyist developers.
+- Comfortable with Python programming and basic debugging tools.
+- Familiar with using the command line and version control (Git).
+- No prior experience with radios, RF concepts, or CHIRP is required.

+### What is CHIRP?
+CHIRP is an open-source programming utility that allows users to read, modify, and write configuration data for a wide range of radios.
+Each supported radio has a driver that translates between CHIRP’s generic data model and the radio’s specific communication protocol and memory layout.

+### Overview: how CHIRP interacts with radios via drivers
+1. The user selects a radio model from CHIRP’s interface.
+2. CHIRP loads the corresponding driver.
+3. The driver communicates with the radio (usually over a serial-like connection) to download memory data.
+4. The user edits the data generically in CHIRP.
+5. The driver converts edits back into the radio’s raw format and uploads them to the radio.

+Understanding both CHIRP’s expectations and the radio’s behavior is crucial to building a reliable driver.

+## 2. Fundamentals

+### What is a "driver" in CHIRP?
+A CHIRP driver is a Python module that implements the logic required to:
+- Claim capabilities (e.g., supported memory slots, features).
+- Establish communication with the radio.
+- Convert between CHIRP's `Memory` objects and the radio's raw memory representation.
+- Handle downloading (clone/read) and uploading (clone/write).

+### General architecture of CHIRP
+- UI Layer: Provides desktop interface; allows users to edit channels and settings.
+- Core Data Model: Uses `chirp_common.Memory` objects to represent channel entries generically.
+- Driver Layer: Contains a set of Python classes (`CloneModeRadio` subclasses) that implement radio-specific behavior.
+- Transport Layer: Provides generic helpers for serial/USB communication (where applicable).

+### Terminology
+- Channel / Memory: A programmed slot storing frequency, tone, modulation, etc.
+- VFO (Variable Frequency Oscillator): A mode where the radio tunes to arbitrary frequencies without stored memories.
+- Offset / Duplex: Used for repeaters; describes transmit frequency relative to receive frequency.
+- Tone / CTCSS / DCS: Audio signaling used for squelch control.
+- Bank: A grouping of memories (not all radios support this).
+- Clone: The process of reading or writing the radio's entire configuration image.

+### Overview of radio communication protocols
+Radios commonly use:
+- Serial over USB (most common): Presents as a virtual COM port on the host computer.
+- Native USB (HID or vendor-specific): Requires specialized handling.
+- Audio/composite interfaces: Some radios expose control lines via audio connectors.

+Regardless of physical interface, communication typically involves:
+- A handshake or login sequence.
+- Binary commands identified by opcodes or text tokens.
+- A sequence of read/write blocks with checksums or XOR masks.

+## 3. The Reverse Engineering Mindset

+### What reverse engineering means in this context
+You will interpret how an unknown radio communicates by observing its behavior, without official documentation.
+This includes understanding command structure, timing, and memory layout by analyzing data captures and the behavior of any vendor software.

+### Legal / ethical considerations
+- Respect firmware licensing and usage terms.
+Do not distribute proprietary firmware or encryption keys.
+- Obtain radios legitimately; avoid violating warranties.
+- Ensure your work complies with local regulations and community standards.

+### Tools of the trade
+- Serial sniffers: Software tools (e.g., serial port monitors) that capture data exchanged between the radio and software.
+- Logic analyzers: Hardware devices that capture digital signals for low-level analysis.
+- USB protocol analyzers: Capture USB traffic directly (for radios using native USB).
+- Hex editors & protocol decoders: Help interpret binary data, identify patterns, and decode structures.
+- Disassemblers / decompilers (optional): If vendor software is accessible, these tools can reveal how commands and memory layouts work.

+## 4. Getting Started With a New Radio

+### Gathering what's available
+1. User manuals: Often hint at clone modes, connector types, or programming sequences.
+2. Regulatory filings (e.g., FCC): May include block diagrams, radio interfaces, and test procedures.
+3. Vendor programming software: Provides a baseline for protocol behavior; use alongside sniffing tools.
+4. Community resources: Forums or user groups with shared experiences.

+... (unchanged main content retained) ...

+## Addendum: CSV Defaults and UI Progress (RT‑950 Pro)

+- CSV export compatibility (DtcsCode defaults)
+  - CHIRP’s CSV exporter validates `DtcsCode` and `RxDtcsCode` even when `tmode` is blank.
+  - Use the first valid DCS code (`023`) as a placeholder for non‑DTCS rows.
+  - Initialize when building `chirp_common.Memory`:
+    - `mem.dtcs = mem.rx_dtcs = chirp_common.DTCS_CODES[0]  # 23`
+    - Leave `mem.tmode = ''` unless the channel uses DCS.
+    - If an incoming `Memory` has `tmode == 'DTCS'` but either code is `0`, normalize to OFF before applying back to the channel.

+- UI progress updates
+  - Use `chirp_common.Status` + `self.status_fn(status)`.
+  - Before a long operation: set `status.cur = 0`, `status.max = total_blocks`, `status.msg = 'Cloning from radio…'` (or `'Cloning to radio…'`), then call the callback.
+  - During the per‑block loop: update `status.cur = blocks_done` and call the callback.
+  - If block I/O is inside a transport helper, expose `progress_cb(done, total, phase)` and adapt to `Status` in the driver.

+- Serial timeout floor
+  - If the serial object has unset/too‑low timeouts, set a floor of `3.0` seconds in the transport constructor.
 Do not override higher values set upstream.

-4) Band/mode enforcement
+- Band/mode enforcement
   - Expand `valid_bands` to reflect actual behavior (e.g., 18–64 MHz FM/NFM; 118–137 MHz AM RX only).
-- When mapping Memory → channel:
+  - When applying `Memory` → channel:
-  - Airband: force AM; disable TX.
+    - Airband (118–137 MHz): force AM, disable TX.
-  - 18–64 MHz: enforce FM; allow NFM/WFM bandwidth selection.
+    - 18–64 MHz: FM only; allow NFM/WFM bandwidth selection.

-5) Bandwidth bit conventions
+- Bandwidth bit conventions
-- Confirm image flag semantics.
-For RT‑950 Pro: bit6=1 → NARROW; bit6=0 → WIDE.
+  - For the RT‑950 Pro image flags: bit6=1 → NARROW; bit6=0 → WIDE.
-- Keep channel and VFO encode/decode consistent; map `NFM` ↔ NARROW, `FM` ↔ WIDE.
+  - Keep channel and VFO encode/decode consistent and map `NFM` ↔ NARROW, `FM` ↔ WIDE.

-## Monolith build workflow
-- Make changes under `rt950pro/*`.
-- Rebuild: `py -3 scripts/build_monolith.py --output chirp_driver/radtel_rt950pro.py`
-- Load in CHIRP (Developer Mode) via File → Load Module…

-## Notes
-- This file supersedes the legacy-encoded quickstart; keep everything UTF‑8 to simplify contributions and automation.